No Child Left Inside!

 A Message From the Principal:

-Our large agricultural property offers a safe, natural playground for our students.
+Our rural environment offers many outdoor opportunities for our students.
 They are encouraged to play and work outside whenever possible.
 We teach that “there is no such thing as bad weather; just improper clothing”.
 The children need complete raingear, including waterproof mud pants, high rubber boots and hats, so that they may enjoy our more than occasional rainy days outside!

 - free play in a natural playground of trees, hay and a creek;